SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/WizardStep5.png" width="70%">

-11. **Success!**.
-The booster has created the SAP Buid APps setup.
-Click the link to navigate to the subaccount.
+11. **Success!** The booster has created the SAP Build Apps setup.
+Click on the link to navigate to the subaccount.

 <br><img src="/exercises/ex1/images/WizardStep6.png" width="70%">